-We may perform an eye movement test to see how well your eyes can follow moving objects.
-In this test, the doctor will watch your eyes as you follow the trajectory of his finger moving slowly back and forth in front of your face.
+Your doctor will perform an eye movement assessment to determine how accurately your eyes can track moving objects.
+During this test, the doctor will observe your eye movement as you follow the trajectory of their finger moving back and forth slowly in front of your face.

 Depth perception is an important feature that allows you to safely navigate through the world without bumping into things, such as when you are driving.
 In this test, our eye doctor at Illinois Valley Eye Care will have you wear 3D glasses as you peruse a unique book.
 You’ll be asked to identify shapes and features in the book.

 Glaucoma is a severe degenerative eye disease with few warning signs.
 Early detection can save your eyesight.